Best time to visit Mexico

 Festivals and fiestas in Mexico

-You may like to decide when to go to Mexico around the country’s vibrant fiesta programme.
+You may like to decide when to go to Mexico around the country’s vibrant fiesta program.
 Everywhere, from the remotest indigenous village to the most sophisticated city suburb, devotes at least one day annually to partying.

 Even the tiniest village in Mexico has an annual fiesta.
 They usually last at least a couple of days and often involve some blend of rodeos, bullfights, dancing, fried snacks, carnival rides, fireworks and processions around the church.